microsoft/BuildTourHack/stories/4/412_OrdersAPI.md

 Create a new controller called `ReceivingController.cs` to handle all the CRUD methods (Create, Read all, Read by id, Update, Delete) for Receiving.
 Note that this can share some of the same `OrderStore.cs` methods you used for Shipping (both Shipping and Receiving domain classes implement the Order domain class).

-Create a new controller called `PostalCarriers.cs` to handle just the Get (read all) method for it.
+Create a new controller called `PostalCarrierController.cs` to handle just the Get (read all) method for it.
 You can find the PostalCarriers from inside orders.

 ### 5. Package for release